Maryburgh

 Maryburgh (Baile Màiri) is a village in the Highland council area of Scotland, 2 mi south of Dingwall.
 It is situated on the northern bank of the River Conon.
 The village of Conon Bridge is on the other side of the river.

 Amenities

 Maryburgh has a number of amenities within its bounds.
 There is a small shop and community centre.
 There is also two playgrounds and a large football field.
 The community council publishes a magazine for the community, titled the Maryburgh Roundabout.

-Art

-Maryburgh has a thriving art scene with notable artists including Michael Forbes and Kyle Maclennan, the founder of Headon Art.
+In addition, Maryburgh Free Church holds services in their building, built in 1841.
+The community is found within the Church of Scotland parish of Ferintosh, with their church premises located in Conon Bridge.